krizkontrolz/Home-Assistant-nextion_handler/widget_ui/README.md

 ### Page Layout and Function
 Each page is tiled with Widget cards, one per entity.
 Information and touch interactions adapt to the type of entity they are displaying.
 * **🔹 Main Pages:** The 'Main' content pages are filled completely with Widget cards (as shown in the example images below).
-Navigation is by `swipe` gestures that cycles forwards and backwards through the main pages.
+Navigation is by `edge swipe` gestures (from the bezel/edge into the display) that cycle forwards and backwards through the main pages.
 * **🔹 Popup Pages:** Some actions bring up 'popup' pages that provide added controls and information.
 These are distinguished by a title bar at the top, and a back arrow in the top left corner for navigating back to the 'Main' page you came from.
 * **🔹Widget Cards:** Each card has an icon (with circular background), then three rows of text: the 'title' at the top, a row of short 'alternate' text, and the main 'info' text along the width of the card at the bottom.
-Users interact with Widgets by `press` and `nudge` gestures (described below).
+Users interact with Widgets by `press` and `nudge` (swipes starting on the Widget card) gestures (described below).
 * **🔹 Icons:** Icons and their coloring conventions [follow the detailed set of Minimilist Design UI standards for this project](/UI_Design/Minimalist/): cards with white/grey icons typically only provide information and will not trigger any actions when touched, whereas colored icons indicate that touch interactions with the card will trigger a range of actions (as detailed below).
 A grey circle behind the icon indicates that the entity is in an off/inactive state, while a colored background highlights when entities are in an on/active/alert state.
 The available icon pairs, currated and precompiled to these conventions, are indexed below.